dkrolikowski/dkrolikowski.github.io/software.md

 ## Coude Reduction Pipeline

 While a grad student at UT Austin, I wrote a reduction pipeline for the Tull coudé spectrograph on the Harlan J. Smith 2.7-m telescope at McDonald Observatory.
-I've maintained the original Python 2 version of the pipeline since 2017, which can be found on my GitHub page.
+I've maintained the original Python 2 version of the pipeline since 2017, which can be found on my GitHub page as [```coudereduction```](https://github.com/dkrolikowski/coudereduction).

 Recently, I finally got around to updating the pipeline -- writing it in Python 3, making it more user friendly, and implementing its steps in a more modular way to make future development easier.
 This version of the pipeline can be found on my GitHub as [```tull_coude_reduction```](https://github.com/dkrolikowski/tull_coude_reduction) and its documentation can be found [here](https://tull-coude-reduction.readthedocs.io/en/latest/).
 As of now, the pipeline runs from processing the raw CCD images to measuring radial velocities from extracted and wavelength calibrated stellar spectra.